 Slide the Auto assign subscription or click Turn off auto assign subscription.

 You can install the app on your PC.
 This gives you a chance to test the app and know how you might help others in your organization use the app.

-- Sign in to Microsoft Store for Business.
+- Sign in to Microsoft Store for Education.